Specify Docs

 Introduction

-That's where the SDTF Client takes over and provide plenty of methods to work with any token tree.
+That's where the SDTF Client takes over and provide plenty of methods to work with any SDTF token tree.

 Overview

-The SDTF Client offers versatile methods for working with token trees, enabling data manipulation, transformation, and conversion into various formats or languages, bridging the gap between stored and live token instances within your repository.
+The SDTF Client offers versatile methods for working with SDTF token trees, enabling data manipulation, transformation, and conversion into various formats or languages, bridging the gap between stored and live token instances within your repository.

 The Specify Client API